lucy-kim/lucy-kim.github.io/README.md

-## Kunhee Lucy Kim's personal website
+## Lucy Kim's personal website

-I aim to post my projects and relevant code and publication files for each of them.
-I also want to kick off small projects to learn programming and machine learning.
+This is a personal website for K. Lucy Kim, featuring her profile (via resume, CV), her projects (with each project's relevant codes and drafts), and resources for learning useful skills for data science.

 ---